-16 Including where services are sub-contracted to third countries.
+18 Including where services are sub-contracted to third countries.

-17 See FSB (2016), Guidance on Arrangements to Support Operational Continuity in Resolution (FSB Guidance), p.
-11.
+19 See FSB (2024), Guidance on Arrangements to Support Operational Continuity in Resolution (FSB Guidance), 3.15.

-18 The dependencies of critical functions and core business lines on critical and essential services, assets and staff/roles.
+20 The dependencies of critical functions and core business lines on critical and essential services, assets and staff/roles.

-19 For example, relevant third party services (relevant dependency) against the unilateral decision of external suppliers to terminate services contracts (risk driver).
+21 For example, relevant third party services (relevant dependency) against the unilateral decision of external suppliers to terminate services contracts (risk driver).

-- IT assets;

-- other operational assets;

-- staff/roles.

-- 28. Dependency categories are not intended to imply higher or lower riskiness, but rather are aimed at allowing banks to better assign applicable risk drivers and, eventually, the most appropriate mitigating actions.
+28. Dependency categories are not intended to imply higher or lower riskiness, but rather are aimed at allowing banks to better assign applicable risk drivers and, eventually, the most appropriate mitigating actions.
 An illustrative example of this exercise is shown in the following table, but banks can apply a different structure tailored to their specificities if it is more conducive to achieving the overall aim of this exercise.

-Risk drivers Dependency categories Separation of part of the business Termination by group Termination by third party E.g Services provided on third-party basis √ Х $\sqrt{}$ Access to IT systems \checkmark \checkmark $\sqrt{}$ Access to other operational assets X $\sqrt{}$ \checkmark E.g
+Risk drivers Dependency categories Separation of part of the business Termination by group Termination by third party E.g., Services provided on third-party basis √ Х $\sqrt{}$ Access to IT systems \checkmark $\sqrt{}$ $\sqrt{}$ Access to other operational assets Х \checkmark $\sqrt{}$ E.g.,